andrewbackway/esphome-gme_xrs_bluetooth/protocol.md

 ### 5.2 Channel / ACMA Data

-- Responses to channel‑related commands (notably `AT_WGCHSQ`) are parsed into a table of:
+- Responses to channel‑related commands (notably `AT+WGCHSQ`) are parsed into a table of:

   - Channel IDs.
   - Frequencies.